ashishumrey009/ashishumrey009/README.md

 ### Hi there, I'm Ashish Umrey - aka [ashishumrey009][website] 👋

-## Experienced Full Stack Engineer with a demonstrated history of working in the professional industry.
-Skilled in Javascript,CSS, HTML, SQL, and Linux.
-Strong engineering professional with a Master of Technology focused in Computer Software Engineering from Motilal Nehru National Institute Of Technology Allahabad

 - 🔭 I’m Full Stack Devloper ,Actively looking for new opportunities
 - 🌱 I’m currently learning everything
 - 🥅 2020 Goals: Contribute more to Open Source projects